 3 Main Challenges of Golf Links

-There are three main categories of links challenges.
+There are three main categories of golf links challenges:

 1. The Fairways